The wireless market covers electronic devices that communicate wirelessly.

 The wireless communications market has grown rapidly in recent years reflecting the increasing adoption of wireless technology, coupled with the need for an increased compound semiconductor content to support greater sophistication of mobile devices.

 Whilst handset replacement cycles have slowed, innovations such as wearable devices are expected to reignite the desire to upgrade connected devices such as smartphones.
-Coupled with the widely held view that the Internet of Everything will see 50 billion connected devices by 2020, the overall wireless market is expected to continue to grow with the global roll out of LTE, 4G, 5G and the evolution of WiFi.

 High-speed connectivity and added functionality drive the requirement for the advanced properties offered by compound semiconductor epiwafers.
 The global roll-out of wireless broadband networks such as 4G/LTE devices increasingly rely on compound semiconductor content with 5G expected to demand a quantum leap in speed, power and efficiency.